faboo8/max_entropy_grouper/README.md

   <img src="https://github.com/faboo8/max_entropy_grouper/blob/master/media/bmk2.png" alt="bmk"/>
 </p>

-- So far I have not found an intuitiv explanation why the entropy is increasing with *N*.
+- So far I have not found an intuitive explanation why the entropy is increasing with *N*.
 However, the number of featurs also seems to be a determining factor:

 <p align="center">
   <img src="https://github.com/faboo8/max_entropy_grouper/blob/master/media/bmk3.png" alt="bmk"/>